Lost Island Theme Park: Mascots/Characters

 The park's primary mascots are the Tamariki, the nature spirits that protect the balance of the four elements on the island.
 A walkaround character, Aoka, the Tamariki of Friendship, greets guests in the park's entry courtyard Ara Matua.
 Twelve Tamariki sculptures are distributed throughout the park and twenty named Tamariki appear as collectible avatars in the park's supplementary Lost Island Adventure Guide app alongside twenty four villagers (six for each of the four elemental realms).

+In 2023, nine streetmosphere characters debuted in the park consisting of Dr. Marion Galavant, an anthropologist studying the island's cultures and two representatives for each of the four elemental realms pulled from the app.
+The Awa are represented by Chief Navigator Alzanu and his daughter Kiku, the Udara are represented by the musician Bardo and Professor Lumina, the Yuta are represented by the curiosa Tunika and the spice merchant Yamil, and the Mura are represented by the warriors Kolvak and Ula.
+This lineup has been altered in subsequent seasons with the fisherman Mu replacing Alzanu in 2024 and the shaman apprentice Vayla replacing Ula in 2025.
+Additionally, there is a puppet character in the form of Ziki the Yikyik, a horned fox-like creature found on the island who is generally handled by Dr. Galavant or Tunika.
+Besides roaming the park, the characters perform the "Lost Island Legend Ceremony" telling the backstory of the park in the mornings and late afternoon.